microtrain/bootcamp/07-JavaScript/06-Game.md

 [</> code]() Add a scoring mechanism

 1. Create a variable to hold the score.
-1. Increment the score when any time an enemy sprite move off screen.
+1. Increment the score when any time an enemy sprite moves off screen.
 1. Write the score to a separate div.
 1. Over lay the score on the top left corner of the canvas.
 1. Add a preset score div to the HTML page.